The Equalizer (film)

-The Equalizer is a 2014 American vigilante action film directed by Antoine Fuqua, loosely based on the 1980s TV series of the same title.
-Written by Richard Wenk, it stars Denzel Washington in the lead role, Marton Csokas, Chloë Grace Moretz, David Harbour, Bill Pullman and Melissa Leo.
-The film focuses on a former U.S. Marine turned DIA intelligence officer who reluctantly returns to action to protect a teenage prostitute from members of the Russian mafia.
-Principal photography began in June 2013 in Massachusetts.
-The Equalizer had its world premiere at 2014 Toronto International Film Festival on September 7, 2014, and was released worldwide on September 26, 2014, in conventional and IMAX theaters.
+The Equalizer is a 2014 American vigilante action-thriller film directed by Antoine Fuqua and written by Richard Wenk.
+It is based on the 1980s TV series of the same title and the first of three films starring Denzel Washington.
+The cast includes Marton Csokas, Chloë Grace Moretz, David Harbour, Bill Pullman and Melissa Leo.
+Washington plays Robert McCall, a retired Marine and former DIA officer, who reluctantly returns to action to protect a teenage trafficking victim from the members of the Russian mafia.

-The film received mixed reviews from critics who praised the visual style, direction, cast performances, soundtrack and action sequences, but criticized its depictions of violence and plot.
-Nonetheless, it became a commercial success with a worldwide gross of over $192 million on a production budget of $55–73 million.
-A sequel was released on July 20, 2018, with Denzel Washington, Richard Wenk, and Antoine Fuqua returning.
-A third film is in production, with Washington and Fuqua returning.
+Principal photography took place in Massachusetts from May 2013 to September 2013.
+The world premiere for The Equalizer was held at 2014 Toronto International Film Festival on September 7, 2014, and it was released worldwide on September 26, 2014.
+The film received mixed reviews from critics and grossed $192.3 million worldwide.
+The sequels, The Equalizer 2 and The Equalizer 3, were released on July 20, 2018, and September 1, 2023, respectively.

 Plot

-Former marine-turned-DIA Operative Robert McCall lives a quiet life in Boston, where he works at a hardware store.
-He helps his colleague Ralphie train to become a security guard and, unable to sleep, often spends his nights reading at an all-night diner.
-There, he befriends Teri, a teenage prostitute trafficked by the Russian mob.
-The pair talk about Robert's books and, eventually, Teri shares that her real name is Alina and she dreams of being a singer.
+Robert McCall, a former Marine and retired DIA/DCS officer, lives in Boston and works at a big-box home improvement store.
+He helps his colleague Ralphie train to become a security guard.
+Unable to sleep, Robert often spends late nights reading at an all-night diner, where he befriends Teri, a teenage sex worker trafficked by the Russian mafia.

-One day Robert hears that Alina was badly beaten and is in hospital.
-He travels there and learns from her friend Mandy, another prostitute, that her pimp Slavi is responsible.
+One evening, Teri shares that her real name is Alina and that she dreams of becoming a singer.
+Robert and Alina take a stroll, but Alina's pimp Slavi abruptly arrives, hits her and forces her into a car.
+Slavi hands Robert a business card for their escort service before driving away.

-Robert finds Slavi and his men at their restaurant and offers to buy Alina's freedom, which Slavi bluntly refuses.
-Robert expertly kills the men and leaves.
+A few nights later, a badly injured Alina is admitted to the ICU at a nearby hospital.
+Upon hearing the news, Robert learns from her friend Mandy that Slavi is responsible for her condition.
+Finding Slavi and his men at their restaurant, he is bluntly refused when he offers to buy Alina's freedom, so he swiftly kills them all.

-Unbeknownst to Robert, Slavi and his men were part of a much larger syndicate led by Russian oligarch Vladimir Pushkin.
+Unbeknownst to Robert, Slavi and his men are part of a much larger crime syndicate led by Russian oligarch Vladimir Pushkin.
 Teddy Rensen, Pushkin's enforcer, arrives in Boston to investigate the attack.
-Aided by Boston PD detectives on Pushkin's payroll, Masters, Remar and Pederson, Teddy canvases rival gangs in the area, beating Irish mob lieutenant "Little" John Looney to death simply to send the message "I'm here."
+Aided by Boston police detectives on Pushkin's payroll, Teddy canvasses rival gangs in the area, beating Irish mob lieutenant "Little John" Looney almost to death to send a message.

-Robert continues exacting vigilante justice on criminals he encounters, blackmailing two corrupt police officers to return racketeering money, and beating a gunman with a hammer after he robs the hardware store and steals co-worker Jenny's heirloom ring.
+Robert continues exacting vigilante justice on the criminals he encounters.
+He blackmails two corrupt cops into returning racketeering money to Ralphie's mother and beats a gunman with a hammer after he robbed the hardware store, taking a coworker's heirloom ring from her.